 What type of content is good for consideration?

 You still don’t want to be too direct with your sale when targeting customers in the consideration phase of the customer journey.
 However, you can dive a bit deeper into your product or service.
 Be educational and helpful and create content that’s tailored to specific questions customers may have when looking for more information about your business, or looking for information about a question that your business can help them with.

 Boutique floral designer Jill Gaynor created this how-to video about creating a floral gift box.
 By featuring her expertise, she’s not only gained exposure to thousands of new potential customers, but she’s been able to showcase her own work as well for customers in the consideration phase.
 Thanks to her how-to videos, Jill was able to land a number of corporate clients.
 Read more about this case study here.

 What objectives relate to consideration?

-Facebook definies objectives in the consideration category as those that “get people to start thinking about your business and look for more information about it.”
+Facebook defines objectives in the consideration category as those that “get people to start thinking about your business and look for more information about it.”
 These include traffic, engagement, video views, lead generation, and messages.

 In other words, unlike the awareness objectives, which just strive to get your brand in front of folks, these objectives aim to have viewers actually take some action, outside of actual sales.